xpdota/triggevent-site/pages/The-Problems-with-Existing-Solutions.md

 # Hojoring

 Hojoring provides a suite of neat tools, like SpeSpe.
+While it provides a nice basis for DoT and CD tracking, it still places more burden on the user than is strictly necessary.
+The ideal way to let the user choose what DoTs/CDs to track is to provide a pre-made list, since there are only so many of them in the game.
+If more flexibility is needed, typical cases should require no more than a single ability or status effect
+ID, since everything else can be derived from log lines and/or game data (cooldown, charges, ability-to-buff mapping, duration, etc).

-However, it shifts too much of the burden onto the user, by requiring them to learn log lines and regular expressions.
-Worse yet, the way it deals with log line formats changing is by doubling down and attempting to rewrite new-format lines into the old format, meaning you have to go out of your way to find obsolete documentation.
+Thus, it suffers from the same probelm of Triggernometry in that it requires the user to learn about log lines and regular expressions.
+It worsens this by throwing its own special regex notation into the mix for filtering to the player's character.
+In addition, it deals with log line format changes by attempting to convert new-format lines to the older format, thus requiring the user to deliberately find outdated versions of log line documentation.

-DoT tracking should require very little setup from the user.
-Even if you don't want to provide a premade list of DoTs to track, the only thing you should be asking the user for is an ability or status effect ID, since everything else can be derived from that.
-CD tracking is only very slightly more in-depth, because of CD-reducing abilities, and CD times that change based on traits.
-Other than that, there's almost no reason for either of those things to require nearly as much input from the user.

 # Next Steps